Creating variables in the mabl Trainer

 String template

-The mabl string template can be used to create strings from constant values, other variables, random values, and/or mathematical expressions.
+You can use string template variables to create strings from constant values, other variables, random values, or mathematical expressions.
 For more information on supported expressions, check out the Valid expressions guide.

 Element property

-Element property variables can be used to extract a property from an element on the page and store it in a variable.
+Element property variables extract a property from an element on the page and store it in a variable.
 To create an element property variable, follow the steps below:

-- Select Element property from the "Set value using" selector.
+- Select Element property from the "Set variable using" selector.

 - Click the mouse icon.